pepijnverburg/osrs-runelite-twitch-live-loadout-plugin/README.md

 - `Track magic spells`: Enable tracking of freezes, entangles, blood spells and splashes.
 - `Track damage by others`: Enable tracking of hitsplats of other players.
 - `Max combat fights`: the maximum amount of fights tracked with an upper limit set by the plugin.
+- `Fight expiry time`: reset a fight after the configured minutes of inactivity.
 - `Sync skill levels`: toggle to sync (boosted) skills.
 - `Virtual levels enabled`: when enabled the maximum level shown based on experience is 126 instead of 99.
 - `Sync display name`: toggle to show basic player info.